 Check your container

-Placing a candle or multiple candles inside a vase or container looks great, but due to the heat build up (the heat cannot escape as easily & the container walls heat up and reflect the heat back to the candle) it could melt the rim of the candle and lead to dripping.
-Solutions are to use a larger container, placing less candles inside the container, burning the candle for shorter periods of time or to pre-tunnel the candle: rather than burning to the edge, create a thick rim (see above regarding tunnelling) which is less easy to melt down inside the container.
+Placing a candle or multiple candles inside a vase or container looks great, but due to the heat build up (the heat cannot escape as easily & the container walls reflect heat back to the candle) it could melt the rim of the candle and lead to dripping.
+Solutions are to use a larger container (we recommend leaving at least ~2cm between the candle and the edge of the vase), placing less candles inside the container, burning the candle for shorter periods of time or to pre-tunnel the candle: rather than burning to the edge, create a thick rim (see above regarding tunnelling) which is less easy to melt down inside the container.

 Our 7cm diameter pillar candles have been tested not to drip in cylinders from 10cm diameter upwards, so keep this in mind when choosing your vase.